georgekalf/HotelReservations-ML/README.md

 ## Repository Structure 📁

-- `/data`: Contains the dataset used for analysis.
+- `/Hotel Reservations.csv`: It's the dataset used for analysis.
-- `/notebooks`: Jupyter notebooks for EDA, clustering, and predictive modeling.
+- `/notebooks`: Jupyter notebooks for EDA, clustering, and predictive modeling (exist in the different folders).
 - `/visualizations`: Visual outputs generated from analysis.
-- `/scripts`: Useful scripts for data preprocessing and model training.
+- `/scripts`: Useful scripts for data preprocessing and model training (exist in the different folders).